The Team at BC Women’s Centre for Pelvic Pain & Endometriosis:

 - Clinic Aides – to assist the gynaecologists during your visit.

 Dr. Catherine Allaire

-Dr. Allaire is Clinical Associate Professor in the UBC Department of Obstetrics & Gynaecology, Division of Gynaecologic Specialties and in the Division of Reproductive Endocrinology and Infertility (REI).
-She is the creator and director of the MIS rotation, is the Director of the UBC Fellowship in Endometriosis, Pelvic Pain, and Advanced Laparoscopy and is active in research related to gynaecology and pelvic pain.
-Dr. Allaire is known across Canada and internationally as a teacher and mentor in MIS.
+Dr. Allaire is Clinical Professor at UBC Department of Obstetrics & Gynaecology, Division of Gynaecologic Specialties and in the Division of Reproductive Endocrinology and Infertility (REI/IVF).
+She is the creator and director of the MIS rotation, is the Director of the UBC Fellowship in Endometriosis, Pelvic Pain, and Advanced Laparoscopy, and is known across Canada and internationally as a teacher and mentor in MIS.

+Dr. Allaire is active in research related to gynaecology and pelvic pain including the creation of the WERF EPHect Tools.
 As a member of the Society of Obstetricians & Gynecologists of Canada, Dr. Allaire has participated in creating national guidelines such as the 2005 Consensus Guidelines for the Management of Chronic Pelvic Pain, Part 1 and Part 2, and the 2010 Endometriosis: Diagnosis and Management Guidelines.
 She was recently one of the invited participants in the worldwide 2013 Consensus on Current Management of Endometriosis.

 Dr. Christina Williams